tc39/proposal-temporal/docs/timezone.md

 To do this, create a class inheriting from `Temporal.TimeZone`, call `super()` in the constructor with a time zone identifier, and implement the methods `getOffsetNanosecondsFor()`, `getPossibleAbsolutesFor()`, and `getTransitions()`.
 Any subclass of `Temporal.TimeZone` will be accepted in Temporal APIs where a built-in `Temporal.TimeZone` would work.

+### Protocol

+It's also possible for a plain object to be a custom time zone, without subclassing.
+The object must have `getOffsetNanosecondsFor()`, `getPossibleAbsolutesFor()`, and `toString()` methods.
+It is possible to pass such an object into any Temporal API that would normally take a built-in `Temporal.TimeZone`.

 ## Constructor

 ### **new Temporal.TimeZone**(_timeZoneIdentifier_: string) : Temporal.TimeZone